RuiMartins05/WineMarket/README.txt

 - Server:

-  TintolmarketServerJar <port>

 	• <port> identifies the port (TCP) to accept connections from clients.
-By default the server must use port 12345.
+By default or server must use port 12345;
+	• <password-cifra> is a password to be used to generate the symmetric key that encrypts the application files;
+	• <keystore> which contains the server's key pair;
+	• <password-keystore> is the keystore password.

-	run Server: java -jar server.jar <port>
+	run Server: java -jar server.jar <port> <password-cifra> <keystore> <password-keystore>

 - Client:

-  TintolmarketJar <serverAddress> <userID> [password]

 	• <serverAddress> identifies the server.
 The format of serverAddress is as follows:
 		<IP/hostname>[:Port].
-IP address or server hostname is mandatory and the port
+The IP address or hostname of the server is mandatory and the port
 		it is optional.
-By default, the client should connect to server port 12345.
+By default, the client should connect to server port 12345;
+	• <truststore> which contains the server's and other clients' public key certificates;
+	• <keystore> which contains the userID key pair;
+	• <password-keystore> is the keystore password;
-	• <clientID> identifies the local user.
+	• <userID> identifies the local user.
-	• [password] – password used to authenticate the local user.
-If the password does not given on the command line, it must be prompted by the application (Optional).

-	run Client: java -jar client.jar <serverAddress> <clientID> [password]
+	run Client: java -jar client.jar <serverAddress> <truststore> <keystore> <password-keystore> <userID>

 # LIMITATIONS